CodeforAustralia/vla-orbit/README.md

 *Other libraries*

 * `GOOGLE_MAPS_KEY=` Your own google maps API KEY with this liraries enabled [Places API, Geocoding API, Maps JavaScript API, Distance Matrix API]
+* `TYTINYMCE_KEY=` You should get this key from their Tiny MCE website in order to use it on the project

 *As a good practice your .env file should not be committed to your application's source control*